-Application : Applied Explanation on application of the practice : As at the date of this report, the Board comprises six (6) members of which two (2) are Executive Directors, one (1) is a Non-Independent Non-Executive Director ("NINED") and three (3) are INEDs.
-Half of the Board comprises of INEDs.
-The Board consists of qualified professionals with diverse experience, background and knowledge in the areas of accounting, legal and general management.
-INEDs are made up of professionals in the field of auditing, taxation and legal.
-In order to ensure independent and objective judgement are brought to the Board's deliberation by genuine independency of INEDs and to ensure conflict of interest or undue influence from interested parties is well taken care of, the Board is committed to ensuring the independence of INEDs via independence assessment performed by NC prior to their appointment based on formal nomination and selection process with the results of the review are reported to the Board for consideration and decision.
-The appointment, re-appointment and annual independence and objectivity assessment of INEDs are governed by Fit and Proper Policy , Policy and Procedure on Nomination and Appointment of Director and Key Senior Management and Re-Appointment of Director and Policy on Independence Assessment of Independent Directors established by the board.
-The NC was satisfied with the composition and competency of the Board based on the Board performance evaluation conducted by the NC during the financial year under review.
-In particular, NC was satisfied that the Board was of the right size, right proportion, an adequate degree of independence and have the right mix of expertise, experience and skills to discharge its responsibilities and duties well and efficiently.
-Furthermore, the NC obtained independence declaration from all 3 INEDs for independence assessment and to ensure that their independence and objectivity are not diminished over time and that potential areas of conflict that may impair the independence of INEDs had been resolved, if any.
-All 3 INEDs had demonstrated their independence and objectivity during Board and Board committees' proceedings, whereby genuine

-concerns were raised during the meetings, and actions or transactions proposed or taken by the Management and the Board were subject to their scrutiny.
+Application : Departure Explanation on application of the practice : Explanation for departure : As at the date of this Report, the Board comprises eight (8) members, consisting of four (4) Executive Directors, one (1) non-INED and three (3) INEDs (i.e. 37.5%).
+The existing composition of the Board satisfies the minimum prescribed requirement in Paragraph 15.02(1) of the MMLR, which states that "a listed issuer must ensure that at least 2 directors or 1/3 of the board of directors of a listed issuer, whichever is the higher, are independent directors".
+The Board consists of qualified professionals with diverse experience, background and knowledge in the areas of business operations of corrugated packaging as well as business management, company secretarial, audit, accountancy and taxation.
+The INEDs are made up of professionals in the field of auditing, taxation and company secretarial.
+In order to ensure independent and objective judgement are brought to the Board's deliberation by genuine independence of INEDs and to ensure conflict of interest or undue influence from interested parties is well taken care of, the Board is committed to ensuring the independence of INEDs via independence assessment performed by NC prior to their appointment based on formal nomination and selection process with the results of the review are reported to the Board for consideration and decision.
+The appointment, re-appointment and annual independence and objectivity assessment of INEDs are governed by the Fit and Proper Policy, Policy and Procedure on Nomination and Appointment of Directors and Key Senior Management and Re-Appointment of Directors and Policy on Independence Assessment of Independent Directors established by the Board.
+The NC was satisfied with the composition and competency of the Board based on the Board performance evaluation conducted by the NC in February 2024.
+In particular, NC was satisfied that the Board was of the right size, right proportion, had an adequate degree of independence and had the right mix of expertise, experience and skills to discharge its responsibilities and duties well and efficiently.
+Furthermore, the NC obtained an independence declaration from all three (3) INEDs for independence assessment and to ensure that their independence and objectivity are not diminished over time and that potential areas of conflict that may impair the independence of INEDs had been resolved, if any.
+All three (3) INEDs had demonstrated their independence and objectivity during Board and Board committees' proceedings, whereby genuine concerns were raised during the meetings, and actions or transactions proposed or taken by the Management and the Board were subject to their scrutiny.

-Explanation for : departure

 Large companies are required to complete the columns below.
 Non-large companies are encouraged to complete the columns below.

-Measure :

-Timeframe :
+It is the medium to longer-term focus of the Board to actively seek Measure new Independent Directors to be appointed to the Board in order to comply with Practice 5.2 of MCCG.
+Selection of candidates will be sourced from major shareholders, existing Directors and independent sources, such as recommendations from external auditors and other professional service providers.
+Timeframe Choose an item.